elastisys/compliantkubernetes/docs/operator-manual/understand-welkin.md

 In essence, all Welkin configuration is stored in text files (most frequently YAML).
 Welkin expects you to stores these files in a git repository, which is why we refer to Welkin configuration as configuration repository.

-A typical configuration repository looks as follows:
+A typical configuration repository when using [Welkin Kubespray](https://github.com/elastisys/compliantkubernetes-kubespray) looks as follows:

 ```
 my-welkin-environment